ppalmes/TSMLextra.jl/README.md

 ## Package Features

-- extends TSML to include machine learning models from caret, scikitlearn, and julia
+- extends TSML to include external machine learning libraries from R's caret and Python's scikitlearn
-- uses common API wrappers for ML libs from JuliaML, PyCall, and RCall
+- uses common API wrappers for ML training and prediction of heterogenous libraries

 ## Installation
 TSMLextra is in the Julia Official package registry.
 The latest release can be installed at the Julia prompt using Julia's package management which is triggered by pressing `]` at the julia prompt: